2023 Crowd Calendars for Tokyo Disneyland & DisneySea

-If you’re still in the preliminary stages of thinking about a trip to Japan, start by reading our When to Visit Tokyo Disneylandpost, which breaks down the best seasons.
+If you’re still in the preliminary stages of thinking about a trip to Japan, start by reading our When to Visit Tokyo Disneyland in 2023 post, which breaks down the best seasons.
 Tokyo Disneyland & DisneySea crowd calendars are more useful for narrowing your dates within a broad range than choosing the (qualitatively) best time to visit.

-Once you’ve done that, we recommend consulting AOKSoft’s Tokyo Disney Crowd Calendar, which has attendance projections for both Tokyo Disneyland and Tokyo DisneySea.
+With all of that out of the way, we recommend consulting AOKSoft’s Tokyo Disney Crowd Calendar, which has attendance projections for both Tokyo Disneyland and Tokyo DisneySea.
 Note that this Tokyo Disneyland crowd calendar is not something we’ve created.
-While we are Tokyo Disney Resort Annual Passholders who visit with regularity, it’s simply outside the scope of our knowledge to create something.
+While we are Tokyo Disney Resort regulars who had Annual Passes for years, but it’s still outside the scope of our knowledge to create crowd calendars for these parks.

-Ever since we first published our Tokyo Disneyland Planning Guideover 5 years ago, we’ve been recommending the AOKSoft Tokyo Disneyland Crowd Calendar.
+Ever since we first published our Tokyo Disneyland Planning Guide, we’ve been recommending the AOKSoft Tokyo Disneyland Crowd Calendar.
 Originally, it was one of two crowd calendars we recommended–and we actually listed the AOKSoft one second because it was more difficult to understand.
 We’ve also received a ton of questions from readers who had difficulty using the AOKSoft crowd calendar, which is only in Japanese.

 For starters, you’re going to want a browser that translates webpages.
 Once you’ve pulled up the AOKSoft Tokyo Disneyland Crowd Calendar in that, it’s much easier to use.
 Thanks to the Google Translate assist, you should see a page with a graphic that looks like this: